 Aspermont is a tiny town located in the state of Texas.
 With a population of 775 people and just one neighborhood, Aspermont is the 870th largest community in Texas.

-Because occupations involving physical labor dominate the local economy, Aspermont is generally considered to be a blue-collar town.
-38.77% of the Aspermont workforce is employed in blue-collar occupations, compared to the national average of 27.7%.
-Overall, Aspermont is a town of service providers, sales and office workers, and transportation and shipping workers.
-There are especially a lot of people living in Aspermont who work in sales jobs (15.36%), personal care services (9.98%), and food service (9.02%).
+Aspermont is a blue-collar town, with 44.01% of people working in blue-collar occupations, while the average in America is just 27.7%.
+Overall, Aspermont is a town of sales and office workers, service providers, and transportation and shipping workers.
+There are especially a lot of people living in Aspermont who work in sales jobs (11.29%), office and administrative support (10.60%), and management occupations (9.68%).

 Overall, Aspermont’s crime rate is one of the lowest in the nation, which makes a great place to live if safety is an important concern.